Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

 .. image:: https://i.imgur.com/F4fUfcC.png
     :alt: Reward4

-* Prison Bottle: Use to change the shapes of the Hoopa
+* Prison Bottle: Use to change the shapes of the :ref:`hoopa_confined`

 .. image:: https://i.imgur.com/B9KKY73.png
     :alt: Reward4

-* Zygarde Cube: Use to change the shapes of the Zygarde
+* Zygarde Cube: Use to change the shapes of the :ref:`zygarde_50`

 .. image:: https://i.imgur.com/2PuS9kn.png
     :alt: Reward4

-* Gracidea: Use to change the shapes of the Shaymin
+* Gracidea: Use to change the shapes of the :ref:`shaymin_land`

 .. image:: https://i.imgur.com/XSM0V5s.png
     :alt: Reward4

-* Griseous Orb: Use to change the shapes of the Giratina
+* Griseous Orb: Use to change the shapes of the :ref:`giratina`

 .. image:: https://i.imgur.com/UsOmCGh.png
     :alt: Reward4

-* Meteorite : Use to change the shapes of the Deoxys
+* Meteorite : Use to change the shapes of the :ref:`deoxys`

 .. image:: https://i.imgur.com/fTYLpgp.png
     :alt: Reward4

-* N-Solarizer/N-Lunarizer: Use to change the shapes of the Solageo and Lunala
+* N-Solarizer/N-Lunarizer: Use to change the shapes of the :ref:`solgaleo` and :ref:`lunala`

 .. image:: https://i.imgur.com/GmzKAId.png
     :alt: Reward4

-* Z-Crystal (Psychic): Use to change the shapes of the Necrozma
+* Z-Crystal (Psychic): Use to change the shapes of the :ref:`necrozma`

-* Rusted Shield/Rusted Sword: Use to change the shapes of the Zamazenta and Zacian
+* Rusted Shield/Rusted Sword: Use to change the shapes of the :ref:`zacian` and :ref:`zamazenta`

 .. image:: https://i.imgur.com/3xR4c2T.png
     :alt: Reward4